How to Tell Someone You Support Them in English [Updated]

 Can we meet?
 I really just need a shoulder to cry on.

-This expression is similar to "lean on me," which is the name of a famous song by soul musician Bill Withers.
-Naturally, it is about someone offering help to a friend.
+This expression is similar to "lean on me," which is the title of a famous song by soul musician Bill Withers.
+Naturally, it's about someone offering help to a friend.

 “Do you want to talk about it?”

-People sometimes hesitate to tell loved ones about problems.
-You can use this expression to let them know that they can talk to you if they want to.
+People sometimes hesitate to tell friends about problems.
+You can use this phrase to let them know that they can talk to you if they want to.

 I heard about what happened.
 Do you want to talk about it?